alan-david-223/alan-david-223/README.md

 ## :dragon_face: I'm working on :dragon_face: :
-- Learning to code games through the Godot engine.
+- Studying development for Mobile devices in UNLAM.
+Currently learning Java and Data Bases.
-- I'm looking to learn C++ and Javascript as well
+- I'm considering to learn C++ and Javascript as well
 - I also make and mix my own music!
 I still have lots to learn, but I've uploaded some mixes to Soundcloud: https://soundcloud.com/aenris

 ## :mailbox_with_no_mail: Contact :mailbox_with_no_mail: :